Bible Meaning: Nettled

 The Apostle Paul, as a Roman prisoner, was on a ship bound for Rome when it came near the Asia Minor city of Cnidus.
 Strong winds, however, which had so far added several days to his journey, continued unabated as they reached the port town.
 Unable to continue travelling in a westerly direction, and kept from reaching port, the ship was forced southward toward the island of Crete.

-"At this point they lost the advantages of a favoring current, a weather-shore and smooth water, and were met by all the force of the sea from the westward; and it was judged the most prudent course, instead of contending with a head sea and contrary winds (which they experienced near Cnidus), to run down to the southward, and after rounding Cape Salmone, the easternmost point of Crete, to pursue the voyage (to Italy and Rome) under the lee of that island" (ibid.).
+"At this point they lost the advantages of a favoring current, a weather-shore and smooth water, and were met by all the force of the sea from the westward; and it was judged the most prudent course, instead of contending with a head sea and contrary winds (which they experienced near Cnidus), to run down to the southward, and after rounding Cape Salmone, the easternmost point of Crete, to pursue the voyage (to Italy and Rome) under the lee of that island" (Life and Epistles of Paul, chapter 23).

 And when we had sailed slowly many days, and scarce were come over against Cnidus, the wind not suffering us, we sailed under Crete, over against Salmone;